yohanboniface/memopol-core/README.txt

-- The database is hard to maintain: changes on official sources must be noticed by someone, otherwise the DB is not up to date; the modifications themselves are done a very few set of people which can induce another lag
+- The database is hard to maintain: changes on official sources must be noticed by someone, otherwise the DB is not up to date; the modifications themselves are done by a very few set of people which can induce another lag
 - Some tools are missing or need polishing.
 For instance, we have a simple way to know which parliamentarian we should contact for an